Bulduper/BluetoothSpeaker/README.md

 ## The goal
-I wanted to have a wireless, convinient bluetooth speaker.
+I wanted to have a wireless, convenient bluetooth speaker.
 So simple!
 So many people use them.
 I could have just bought one for like 100$, enjoy a decent sound quality and no maintenance issues.
 Boooooring...

 >I am curious how difficult it is to design and make a consumer electronics product like those we can buy on the market. *~ my thought, 2018*

-The point was to try bulid a complete product with no expensive and advanced technology.
+The point was to try buliding a complete product with no expensive nor advanced technology.
 My workshop had to be enough!

 Having a 3D printer and some inner motivation I challenged myself to create a bluetooth speaker which would meet the following criteria:
 - 3D printed, as much as possible